MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-landing-zone-data-integration.md

 ## Azure Data Factory

-An Azure Data Factory will be deployed to allow pipelines written by the Integration Ops team to take data from Raw to Enriched to Curated using developed pipelines.
+An Azure Data Factory will be deployed to allow pipelines written by the Integration Ops team to take data from Raw to Enriched using developed pipelines.
 We prescribe using Mapping Data Flows for transformations and breaking out to use **Azure Databricks Engineering Workspace** for complex transformations.

 ## Event Hubs (Optional)